 From quirky crafts to iconic brands, Norway's fashion city Oslo has everything you need for a successful shopping spree.
 Here you can explore small indie shops, international stores, designer brands, boutique stores, and large malls.
-If you're travelling to the capital of Norway and don't have the slightest idea where to shop in Oslo, then take a stroll in these areas for shopping and grab some food as well.
+If you're traveling to the capital of Norway and don't have the slightest idea where to shop in Oslo, then take a stroll in these areas for shopping and grab some food as well.

 Karl Johans Gate Shopping Area